-The Let’s Be Healthy grant opportunity provides $2,500 to child care center owners to purchase materials to install an edible garden in their center’s outdoor learning environment.
+The Let’s Be Healthy grant opportunity provides up to $2,500 to child care center owners to purchase materials to install an edible garden in their center’s outdoor learning environment.
 This grant opportunity is available to centers located in food deserts—areas with limited access to grocery stores or supermarkets.
 Grant funding may also be used to purchase small kitchen equipment required to enroll into the Child and Adult Care Food Program.

 Making an Impact